Frequently Asked Questions

 Spread across the county, the six Hub locations are a reflection of Derbyshire’s unique industrial heritage, with stories local to the area guiding our programme of making activities at each.
 As part of our focus on community engagement, the Derbyshire Makes team is also working with community arts organisations already rooted within their location – drawing on their existing knowledge and connections.

 In addition, Bolsover, Chesterfield and the wider North East Derbyshire area are both Arts Council England Levelling Up for Culture and Priority Places, making them the focus for additional Arts Council England engagement and investment.
-Heanor and Bolsover are both part of Arts Council England’s Creative People Places programme, which funds partners to empower residents to decide what kind of creative activity they want to experience on their doorstep.
+Heanor is one of Arts Council England’s Creative People Places programme, which funds partners to empower residents to decide what kind of creative activity they want to experience on their doorstep.

 Find out more on our About page.

-Derbyshire County Council led an open tender process, allowing any interested organisations to submit a bid to lead on the Countywide, Marketing and Hub strands of Derbyshire Makes.
+Derbyshire County Council led an open tender process, allowing any interested organisations to submit a bid to lead on the Projects, Marketing and Hub strands of Derbyshire Makes.

-Following the tender process, Local was appointed to lead on the Countywide and Marketing strands, and Arts Derbyshire were appointed to lead on the Hub strand.
+Following the tender process, Local was appointed to lead on the Projects and Marketing strands, and Arts Derbyshire was appointed to lead on the Hub strand.

-People from across Derbyshire are invited to be a part of Derbyshire Makes by attending the annual free Festival, downloading our resource pack (available late March) to take part in our Dare to Dream mass making project, and getting stuck into countywide projects including Women Who Make and MAKE Room.
+People from across Derbyshire are invited to be a part of Derbyshire Makes by attending the annual free Festival, downloading our resource pack to take part in our Dare to Dream mass making project, and getting stuck into Projects including Women Who Make and MAKE Room.

 Opportunities for artists to take part in Derbyshire Makes will be listed on the News section of our website, and on social media – you can also sign up to our mailing list to be among the first to hear about new opportunities.